As far as election years go, 2020 is a big one! We are just weeks away from our Presidential Election.

 Keep the mailers

-- The flyers and brochures will soon be arriving in the mail, in large numbers.
-Don’t automatically stick them in the recycling bin.
+- The flyers and brochures you receive in the mail shouldn’t automatically go into your recycling bin.
 Leave them out.
 Let your kids see them and look at them on their own.
+Use them as a jumping off point for a conversation about the propositions and candidates.

 Review the sample ballot together